Saturday, April 29th, from 11am to 1p

 HOW DID WE GET HERE?

-Evolution, dinosaurs, fire, walking upright, consciousness, hunting, & colonizing.
-Fast-forward to exploration, settling in 1492, centuries of wars, racial, misogynistic, homophobic, hateful, parasitic, rapacious, practices aggressively occurred; like a boat headed in one direction full speed.
+Evolution, dinosaurs, fire, walking upright, consciousness, hunting, and colonizing.
+Fast-forward to exploration, settling in 1492, centuries of wars, and racial, misogynistic, homophobic, hateful, parasitic, rapacious, practices aggressively occurred.

 UNTIL THINGS LIKE...